ajayhukam/MCQ-Answer-Sheet-Checking-System/README.md

 This will train a new **cnn_model.h5** based on the dataset.

 ## Output
-- The graded results are saved in the chosen output directory in CSV or PDF format.
+- The graded results are saved in the chosen output directory in CSV or xlsx format.

 ## Contributing
 Feel free to fork and contribute via pull requests.